-The searing heat from the blue skies at high noon, the humid tropical air, the stuffed over packed van, the snaking curves of the provincial road, the driver hell bent on making a 7 hour drive under 5 hours lead me to wonder was it really worth the trip to the beach, the beach too far.
+The searing heat from the blue skies at high noon, the humid tropical air, the stuffed over-packed van, the snaking curves of the provincial road, and the driver hell bent on making a 7-hour drive under 5 hours lead me to wonder was it really worth the trip to the beach, the beach too far.

 The trip from Puerto Princesa Airport to El Nido is roughly 280km via the winding roads. factor in the traffic and the stops along the way a Normal Journey would last around 6 to 7 hours.
 We made the trip in a toyota van.
 The space in the van is cramped and basic comforts for the 6 hour journey are dismal.
 Your only source of entertainment is your headphones and playlist, forget about fiddling with your smartphone, reception is far and in between, your only alternative would be to stare out the window and see the scenery as you barrel down the road.
 Too much of the scenery or staring too long my cause road sickness so be better prepare medications before the trip.